sustech-topology/TopCap/additional/data/README.md

 # Data

-This repository contains the data required to run the associated code.
-Please note:

-- **Demo Data Only**: The provided dataset is a **demo version** of the original data
-- **Partial Dataset**: We have only uploaded a portion of the complete dataset due to its large size
-- **Reference Purpose**: This sample data is intended to help users understand the data structure and format

-For access to the full dataset, please contact the corresponding author.
+This directory contains sample data associated with the code for the experiements.
+Please note that the provided datasets are a demo version of the original data used to obtain the results in the [manuscript](https://yifeizhu.github.io/tail.pdf).
+We have only uploaded a portion of the complete data due to its large size.
+This sample data is intended to help users understand the data structure and format.
+For access to the full datasets, please refer to the Data availability section of the manuscript and also feel free to contact the corresponding author.